Ragini-Chatterjee-Cat/Thought_Out_Recs/README.md

 ## Including Metadata for Cold-Start Support
 To address the **cold-start problem**, we included user attributes (**segment, country, gender**) and applied **one-hot encoding** to create feature vectors.
 We excluded **age** as it was not usable.

 Users are now represented **not only by their ID but also by their metadata embeddings**.
-However, users must have **valid metadata** for this approach to work effectively.
+However, users must have **valid metadata** for this approach to work effectively.Note:  If compute_user_features() returns all zeros, the content-based branch doesn't contribute to personalization.

 After processing, we **formatted our data as tensors** and split it into **80% training and 20% testing**.